 For lesser flamingos—and to a lesser extent, their larger relatives the greater flamingos (Phoenicopterus roseus)—these harsh, hot, inhospitable lakes are where they find food, mate, raise their young, and where they in turn feed other organisms that manage to live in this ecosystem.

 Ken Mwathe, a Nairobi-based policy coordinator for the conservation organization BirdLife International, says the fact that lesser flamingos thrive where so few species can survive makes them special.
 He calls flamingos his “heartbeat,” a sentiment echoed by others whose paths they’ve crossed.

-Lothar Krienitz, a scientist at the Leibniz Institute of Freshwater Ecology and Inland Fisheries in Germany who studies the algae that lesser flamingos feed on, says that to visit the soda lakes and see the flamingos is to have all of one’s senses touched.
+Lothar Krienitz, a scientist at the Liebniz Institute for Freshwater Research in Germany who studies the algae that lesser flamingos feed on, says that to visit the soda lakes and see the flamingos is to have all of one’s senses touched.

-“When you are lucky and the lake is filled with hundreds of thousands of flamingos, you see only pink moving.
-And you hear this interesting sound, and smell natron, and feces, and decomposing algae.
-And the heat…” Krienitz, who recently retired, sounds wistful at the recollection.
+“You see only pink moving, and you hear this interesting sound, and smell feces and natron and decomposing algae.”
+Krienitz, who recently retired, sounds wistful at the recollection.
 “Everybody must see it, once in a life.”